brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 that we face have changed, as the network constraints are still the same.

 * **[(Article) Eventually Consistent](http://www.allthingsdistributed.com/2008/12/eventually_consistent.html)**
-This article, buy Amazon's CTO Werner Vogels, is a very good introduction to what it means to be eventually consistency.
+This article, by Amazon's CTO Werner Vogels, is a very good introduction to what it means to be eventually consistency.
 He talks about the trade-offs that need to be made in order to achieve high availability in large scale systems (like the ones Amazon operates).